abhishekamishra/transaction-management/README.md

 ## Description

 This application has the functionality where it will calculate the points earned per each transaction.
-Here I have used Java 17, Springboot, JPA, PostgreSql.
+Here I have used Java 17, Springboot, JPA, PostgreSql, Junit5 and Mockito.

 This application has 2 end-points.
 1. /customer/save-customers : This end-point will add customer details into database.